 If you’re a blue cheese fan and a home cheese maker, I’m guessing you’re either already trying your hand at making your own blue cheese?
 Or at least it’s in your future plans.

-A lot of Curd-Nerd’s are absolutely passionate about their blues, and are busy perfecting their own version.
+A lot of Curd Nerd’s are absolutely passionate about their blue cheeses, and are busy perfecting their own versions.
 Some have great success, others are finding it a bit more challenging.
 Getting that blue mold to grow as it should is usually the biggest test.

 Isn’t it typical that when we don’t want the molds they happily grow, but when we do want them, they often seem to be elusive?

 The great thing is that like most cheese types, you can easily buy the cultures you need to make blue cheese.
-But in another cost saving tip, and so as to provide you with a new cheese making challenge, I want to share a resource with you that tells you how you can cultivate your own (free) source of blue molds.
+But in another cost saving tip, and so as to provide you with a new cheese making challenge, I want to share a resource with you that tells you how you can cultivate your own free source of blue molds (Penicillium Roqueforti).

-While noseying around the internet at what other cheese makers are writing about I found David Asher’s ‘The Way Of Cheese’ Cheese Making blog and as I browsed through his site I found this article about how to make your own Penicilium roqueforti – blue cheese mold.
+While noseying around the internet at what other cheese makers are writing about I found this article about how to make your own Penicillium roqueforti – blue cheese mold.